 How to Address Treatment-Resistant OCD

-Treatment resistant OCD can be challenging to address, but several strategies can be considered.
+Treatment resistant patients can be a challenge, but several strategies can be considered.
 First, take a step back and understand what's happening.
 A thorough assessment is the key to giving us a good lay of the land to chart an effective treatment course.

 I once worked with a remarkable young girl named Emily, who had been battling OCD for years.
 Despite trying different medications and therapies, she felt like she was hitting a wall.
+This is true for most treatment resistant patients.
 But you know what?
 We didn't give up.
 We looked closely at her treatment plan, considered all the puzzle pieces, and decided to try something new.

-We started incorporating exposure and response prevention (ERP) therapy into her sessions.
-ERP might sound intimidating, but consider it taking small steps outside your comfort zone, one at a time.
-Giving parents the tools to not accommodate the OCD is critical is overcoming OCD.
+We incorporte and tread OCD with ERP therapy into her sessions.
+Exposure therapy might sound intimidating, but consider it taking small steps outside your comfort zone, one at a time.
+Giving parents the tools to not accommodate the OCD is critical and making them understand the treatment plan in its entirety helps.

 For Emily, it meant gradually facing her fears, whether it was touching a “contaminated” object or resisting the urge to perform her rituals.
 Over time, those small victories added up.
 She began to reclaim control over her life, one brave step at a time.